Blog

 What is the UnAwards Masterclass?

 And the result?
-Some truly inspirational stories or courage, resilience and innovation.
+Some truly inspirational stories of courage, resilience and innovation.
 The depth and richness of storytelling was truly inspirational.
 From the young major in Lewisham taking TikTok by storm, supporting LGBTQ communities within the Fire Services to capturing the living history of local residents in Wandsworth during the Second World War (my personal favourite was of Pam & Freddie the tortoise – make sure you check this out!) to engaging hard-to-reach-groups including NEETs (Not in Employment, Education or Training) the range of stakeholders and topics covered was truly staggering.

 What a lovely bunch of humans!